-This course is only available for BA3 students in Korean Studies who have successfully completed all the requirements for BA1 and BA2 and plan to write BA final papers (theses) in Spring 2020.
+This course is only available for BA3 students in Korean Studies who have successfully completed all the requirements for BA1 and BA2 and plan to write BA theses in Spring 2021

-This course is an introductory class to help BA3 students prepare for their BA final papers in a broadly-defined field of Korea’s relations with the outside world.
-The topics include diverse forms of Korea’s relations with the world in terms of bilateral, regional and global/transnational interactions from the mid-19th century up until today.
-Korea has experienced and driven drastic changes of its status in the world – from an isolated country with the late Joseon Dynasty’s closed-door policy to a world-leading country in a variety of fields in the 21st century.
-The change of Korea’s role and status in the world has been led by its own historical, political, and economic development as well as by the change of external environments: for instance, the end of World War II and the demise of the Cold War structure.
-This course provides students with three different formats of teaching (lecture, seminar, and reading session) to help them equip with comprehensive knowledge about the causes, process, and results of Korea’s changes and developments in its relations with the outside world.
-Throughout the semester, this course also intends to help students discover a research subject in this field and formulate a detailed research question and plan for their final papers.
+This course is an introductory class to help BA3 students prepare for their BA theses in a broadly-defined field of Korea’s international relations.
+The potential topics for BA theses include diverse forms of Korea’s bilateral, regional and global/transnational interactions from the the early 20th century up until today.
+Korea has experienced a drastic transformation of its status in the world – from an isolated country with the late Joseon Dynasty’s closed-door policy to a world-leading country in a variety of fields in the 21st century.
+The transformation of Korea’s role and status on the world stage has not only been led by its own historical, political, and economic development but also by the change of external environment: for instance, the end of World War II and the demise of the Cold War structure.
+This course thus intends to examine both internal and external drivers of this transformation.
+Students are provided with three formats of teaching - lecture, seminar, and reading session - which is designed to equip them with comprehensive knowledge about the causes, process, and results of Korea’s rise in the world.
+Throughout the semester, this course also helps students discover a research subject in this field and formulate a detailed research question and plan for their theses.

 By the end of the course, students are expected to:

-to find and formulate a research topic/question for a BA final paper (thesis);
+Find and formulate a research topic/question for a BA thesis;

-to set up a research project for a BA final paper
+Develop a preliminary research design for a BA thesis

 Mode of instruction